The Robbers: Summary

 In this time, Franz has been busy.
 Using lies and exaggerations about Karl, he manages to break the count's heart and assumes the mantle of the new Count of Moor.
-Bolstered by his new title and jealous of Karl's relationship with Amalia, he attempts to convince her to marry him.
+Bolstered by his new title and jealous of Karl's relationship with Amalia, he attempts to persuade her to marry him.
 Amalia, however, stays true to Karl and denies Franz's advances.
 She sees through his lies and exaggerations about Karl.

 Karl returns home, disguised, and finds the castle very different from how he left it.
-Franz introduces himself as the Count, and with some careful questions, Karl learns that their father has died, and Franz has taken his place.
+Franz introduces himself as the count, and with some careful questions, Karl learns that their father has died, and Franz has taken his place.
 Despite Karl's carefulness, Franz has his suspicions.
 In a moment with Amalia — who does not recognize him — he learns that Amalia still loves him.

 Franz explores his suspicions about the identity of his guest.
 Karl leaves the castle.
 He runs into an old man, who turns out to be his father — he is alive.
 The old count was left to starve in an old ruin and in his weakness is unable to recognize Karl.
 Incensed by the treatment of his loved ones, Karl sends his robbers band to storm the castle and capture Franz.
 Franz observes the robbers approaching and takes his own life before he can be captured.
 The robbers take Amalia from the castle and bring her to Karl.
 Seeing that Karl is alive, Amalia is initially happy.
 Once the old count realizes that Karl is the robbers' leader, he in his weakened state dies from the shock.
 Karl tries to leave the robber band but is then reminded of his promise to stay.
 He cannot break this promise and therefore cannot be with Amalia.
 Upon realizing that Karl cannot leave, Amalia begs for someone to kill her; she cannot live without her Karl.
 With a heavy heart, Karl fulfills her wish.
 As the play ends, Karl decides to turn himself over to the authorities.

 First Act

 The first act takes place in the Castle of the Count of Moor.
 The key characters are the Count of Moor and his younger son Franz.
-Not in scene, but mentioned, is the Count's older son, Karl.
+Not in scene, but mentioned, is the count's older son, Karl.
 Karl is a student in Leipzig, who lives freely but irresponsibly.